Written by Mojo, reviewed by Medical Doctor Dr Matthew Chan, and Psychosexual Therapists Amanda Barge and Silva Neves

 However, mixing coke with ED pills could cause:

-The bad news is, the best way to avoid coke dick is to avoid using cocaine altogether.
+The bad news is that the best way to avoid coke dick is to avoid using cocaine altogether.
 Coke affects different men in different ways, but as a general rule, the less cocaine you take, the less likely you’ll find yourself experiencing coke dick.

-The good news is, Mojo is here to help you enjoy better erections, more sexual confidence, and overall more satisfying sex – without ever having to touch the white powder.
+The good news is that Mojo is here to help you enjoy better erections, more sexual confidence, and overall more satisfying sex — without ever having to touch the party powder.

 Mojo aims to provide useful wellbeing resources to its users; however, you should not solely rely on opinions or advice available on the Website or given by the Community.
 Always seek advice from a qualified medical doctor or other healthcare professional before acting.